Does rosemary oil actually help hair grow?

 Hair volumising products

-While these products won't make hair regrow or grow back, it can enhance the look of the hair you have and make it look thicker.
+While these products won't make hair regrow or grow back, it can enhance the look of the hair you have and make it appear thicker.
 Being gentle with your hair - and avoiding using heat from hairdryers or straighteners on it - will also keep it looking healthier.
 Avoid brushing it when it's wet or vigorously towel drying it, as this can lead to the strands breaking.
 Also, try not to style your hair in a tight ponytail or bun, as this can pull the hair.

 Get help for stress